stv8/seanvillars/content/posts/pausing-skateboardle.md

 #### Issues with Accepting more contributions

 The downside for allowing others to help more is simply that I still have to manage the quality control and upload the games, which takes a non-zero amount of time.
-I know it might sound lame but it's still an extra thing I have to keep tabs on and I'm not sure it really alleviates my time enough.
+I know it might sound lame, but it's still an extra thing I have to keep tabs on and it doensn't really alleviate my time enough.

 I've actually had help over the course of `Skateboardle` by `SkateVideoSite`'s own resident skate nerd `Frankiesomethin`.
 He has helped with roughly ~40 of the games and I can't thank him enough.

 #### Skateboardle Retrospective

 I plan on doing an additional `Skateboardle: A Retrospective` post where I will go over some fun statistics such as win percentages, total games played, etc. I also want to go over the actual code itself as I plan on open sourcing the codebase, and share some of the additional things I've learned from the experience.

 This has been one of the projects I have been most proud.
 It went from idea to execution in under a month, and in that time was able to become part of the Skate-internet subculture.

 ### Closing Thoughts

 I have been anxious to write this up as I know I have built quite a dedicated audience around the game and am sorry to let you down.
 I am so very stoked to have seen the growth and to see people playing it every day.
-My goal was always to just make something people enjoyed and that could spark a little bit of joy in their day.
-I thank everyone for playing.
+My goal was to make something people enjoyed which could spark a little bit of joy in their day, and I feel confident in sayint that was achieved.

-The time has come to get some time back.
-Also this will allow me some back to continue improving [SkateVideoSite](https://skatevideosite.com).
+I thank everyone for playing, but the time has come to get some time back.
+Also this will allow me some time back to continue improving [SkateVideoSite](https://skatevideosite.com).

 I want to give a shout out to: